This page tells you about PET-CT scans. You can find the following information

 After you have had treatment for cancer, a scan may show that there are still some signs of the cancer left.
 But this may not be active cancer.
 It could be scar tissue left over from cancer killed off by your treatment.
 A PET-CT scan can sometimes show whether this tissue is active cancer or not.

-Your doctor or the scanning department will give you instructions on how to prepare for your scan.
-You should not normally have anything to eat for 6 hours beforehand.
-You can usually drink as much as you like, but you must avoid milk and sugary drinks.
+The scanning department will give you instructions on how to prepare for your scan.
+These are normally written in your appointment letter.
+Generally, you should not have anything to eat for about 6 hours beforehand.
+You can usually only drink water during this time.
+You may be told not to do any strenuous exercise for 24 hours before the scan.
 Unless you are told otherwise, you should carry on taking any medicines prescribed for you by your doctor.
+If you are diabetic, you should contact the department a couple of days before your appointment.
+You may need to adapt your diet and sugar control routine a little.

 When you arrive, check in with the receptionist so the radiographers know you are there.
-Then you usually take a seat in the waiting room until someone calls you for your scan and shows you to the preparation room.
-You will be asked to change into a hospital gown and take off all your jewellery and any other metallic objects.
-Your doctor may want you to take a dose of diazepam (Valium) to relax the muscles around your neck and shoulders.
+Then you usually take a seat in the waiting room until someone calls you for your scan.
+You can take a friend or relative, but they will usually not be allowed to go into the scanning room with you.
+The radiographer may ask you to change into a hospital gown.
+You will need to take off all your jewellery and any other metallic objects.
+They may want you to take a dose of diazepam (Valium) to relax the muscles around your neck and shoulders.
 This can give clearer pictures on the scan.

 You will have a small tube (cannula) put into one of the veins in the back of your hand or arm.
 Then you have the radioactive drug (tracer) as an injection through the tube.
-You lie down to have the tube put in and have the radioactive tracer and for at least one hour afterwards.
-You will be ready for your scan when your body has absorbed the radioactive drug.
-You then go to the toilet to empty your bladder.
-Then you go into the scanning room.
+You need to rest for about an hour afterwards.
+This allows the drug to spread through your body and into your tissues.
+Before your scan begins, you will go to the toilet to empty your bladder.

-You lie on your back on the scanning bed and the bed moves through the scanner.
-This can feel strange.
-The scan takes between 30 and 90 minutes, depending on which parts of your body are scanned.
+In the scanning room, you lie on your back on the narrow bed.
+The radiographer will help you to get comfortable and make sure you are in the right position.
+The bed gently moves through the scanner.
+The scan takes between 30 to 60 minutes, depending on which parts of your body are scanned.
 The scan is not particularly noisy but the computers and air conditioning make a constant background noise.
 You need to stay as still as you can during the scan.
 You can talk to the scan operator through an intercom if you need to.

 Some people feel a bit claustrophobic ('closed in') when they are having a scan.
 If you think you are likely to feel this way, tell the radiographers before the day of your appointment.